 Why MS Word Compare does not work for Contracts Teams

 We work with a lot of contracts teams.
-When a new contract revision lands, job one is contract compliance to identify any material changes between the last version and this one.
+When a new contract revision lands, job one is to compare documents to identify any material changes between the last version and this one.
 Contract managers use MS Word and Adobe Pro Compare for this job.
 But they’re not working.

 Depending on contract size, it can take hours to compile a summary report showing ‘material changes’.
 There is a better way.